skatsuta/athenai/README.md

 #### Note: option flags

-In this section, it is assumed that you have already set up [the default configuration file](#default-configuration-file-optional-recommended), and option flags are omitted in order to describe the main usage as simply as possible.
+In this section, it is assumed that you have already set up [the default configuration file](#default-configuration-file-optional-recommended), and option flags are omitted to describe the main usage as simply as possible.
 If you haven't done it yet or want to override the default values in your config file, run a command with flags like this:

 ```